|

 the dog's mind fit, more demanding forms of exercise such as swimming

-and agility help to keep the dog's body fit.
-Physical fitness is
+help to keep the dog's body fit.
+Physical fitness is important to

-important to good health, however, hard or fast exercise does put
+good health, however, hard or fast exercise does put the dog's body

-the dog's body under varying degrees of physiological stress, and
+under varying degrees of physiological stress, and so it's important

-of an agility club), the following day should involve lots of rest
+club), the following day should involve lots of rest and just a

-and just a couple of short walks.
-Just bear in mind that the dog's
+couple of short walks.
+Just bear in mind that the dog's muscles

-muscles and joints will almost certainly be aching after a sustained
+and joints will almost certainly be aching after a sustained bout

 Some dogs have other ideas and still want to tear about instead